-Changes that would help this advertising to comply
+Why it is non-compliant Changes that would help this advertising to comply

-Chiropractors cannot use the term 'specialist' when referring to their practice or registration in their advertising or any other materials.
-There are no recognised specialist categories in the chiropractic profession.
+Osteopaths cannot use the term 'specialist' when referring to their practice or registration in their advertising or any other materials.
+There are no recognised specialist categories in the osteopathy profession.
 Even if you have the appropriate training and experience, you cannot give the impression or advertise that you specialise or are a specialist in paediatrics and/or treating neonates, infants and young children.